 I don’t know much about financial aid, where can I go to learn about it?

 The federal government and Department of Education maintain a comprehensive financial aid website.
 Visit the Federal Student Aid site to learn more about financing your degree program.

 Can I receive credit for graduate courses completed at another institution?

 Earned graduate credit may be transferred from accredited institutions that offer advanced degrees.
 Generally, the maximum number of semester hours transferable, upon request, is six.

 Can I receive credit toward my degree for leadership, professional development or certificate program courses that I’ve taken?

-Yes, but only for the BA in Workforce Leadership and MS in Justice Administration.
+Yes, but only for the BS in Organizational Leadership and Learning, and the MS in Criminal Justice.
 Please submit an Information Request Form and we'll connect you with the proper department to assess whether your particular course credits will transfer.

 How does the transfer process work?

 UofL's online bachelor's degree programs are designed so that you complete the first two years of coursework through the Kentucky Community and Technical College System (KCTCS) with the Kentucky Virtual Campus (KYVC).
 However, you may transfer credit to UofL from any regionally accredited university.
 You will submit transcripts from all undergraduate institutions you attended as part of the admissions process.
 Upon review, some or all credit may be applied to your degree program.